jaimiles23/leetCode/README.md

 Please note: each solution uses the class 'Solution'.
 This naming convention is preserved from leetcode and used so that the solutions can be pasted directly into the console.

 ### Learning resources
 The learning resources are those available on leetCode.
 These include notes and exercises from each section.
+Learning resources start with the prefix "L_"

 ## Languages:
 1. **Python** is the first language I learned.
 Thus far, all solutions have been submitted in Python as I practice other programming concepts.